 See also: Millennials aren’t risk takers or savers

 Often this took the form of an entrepreneurial venture or a philanthropic cause; increasingly it was a combination of the two in the form of values-based investing and impact philanthropy.

-An earlier study cited by Liersch found that 60% of young investors—far more than older investors—said “social responsibility” was one of the main determining factors in choosing an investment.
+An earlier study cited by Liersch found that 60 percent of young investors — far more than older investors — said “social responsibility” was one of the main determining factors in choosing an investment.